 The tremor can:

 - Occur either with movement or at rest

 - Get worse with voluntary movement and emotional stress

-Sometimes the tremors can get so severe they can interfere with daily activities, especially fine motor skills such as writing, and other activities such as eating or drinking.
-The easiest and safest way to stop using benzos is through a medical detox and at Allure Detox we can help.
+Sometimes the tremors can get so severe they can interfere with daily activities, excellent motor skills such as writing, and other activities such as eating or drinking.
+The easiest and safest way to stop using benzos is through medical detox, and at Allure Detox, we can help.

 The health threat posed by withdrawal is one of the main reasons a benzo detox is necessary.
 Our team performs benzo detox on a medical basis, prescribing replacement drugs on a decreasing schedule until the withdrawal symptoms dissipate.
-It is incredibly difficult for a long-term benzo user to stop on his or her own.
+It is complicated for a long-term benzo user to stop on their own.

 Medical Benzodiazepine Detox

-Allure’s Medical detox allows the benzo user to continue his or her life during the process.
-The patient leaves our program stabilized, in good health, and ready to start their lives over again.
-Don’t allow benzodiazepines to control your life any longer, reach out for help today, and start healing comfortably.
+Allure’s Medical detox allows the benzo user to continue their life during the process.
+The patient leaves our program stabilized, in good health, and ready to start their lives again.
+Don’t allow benzodiazepines to control your life any longer; reach out for help today, and start healing comfortably.